Ben Kaner is a Senior Director Analyst focusing on the public sector and government in particular.

 EMEA Bazaar Lead and Global Solutions Architect

-Government Digital Transformation and Innovation
+Government Verticals Digital Innovation and Application Modernization

-Driving Cost Optimization Across the Enterprise (retired)
+Driving Cost Optimization Across the Enterprise

 M.A., Cantab, Cambridge University